Pau1fitz/react-interview/readme.md

 );
 ```

-#### What is the difference between an element and a component?
+#### What is `Children`?
-#### How does children work?
+`this.props.children` is a prop that is passed to components automatically.
+There are a number of methods available in the React API to work with this `prop`.
+These include `React.Children.map`, `React.Children.forEach`, `React.Children.count`, `React.Children.only`, `React.Children.toArray`.

 #### What is a pure function?
+A pure function is a function that doesn't depend on and doesn't modify the states of variables out of its scope.
+Essentially, this means that a pure function will always return the same result given same parameters.

 #### What is state in react?
 State is similar to props, but it is private and fully controlled by the component.
+State is essentially an object that holds data and determines how the component renders and behaves.

 #### What would you eject from create-react-app?
 #### What don't you like about react?